11 December, 2022

 Neurosis (Blu-ray)

 The trouble started with the 1983 screening of the director's original cut of EL HUNDIMIENTO DE LA USHER at Imagfic in Madrid, but the project's difficulties continued.
 Given that was a non-starter Franco attempted to save this vision by directing a re-edited and re-shot follow up, THE CRIMES OF USHER.
-This iteration seems to have had a very limited Spanish release.
+This iteration seems to have had a very limited Spanish release in 1986.
+Records show that the total number of tickets sold was 5,430.
+A paltry figure which is presumably a national total.
+At that point both the original version shown at Imagfic and the reshot version would be considered both critical and commercial failures.

 Subscribe to: